Mitri-lab/disassembly_selection_experiment/README.md

 # Disassembly selection experiment
 This repository contains scripts used in a community breeding experiment to disassemble bacterial communities over several weeks.

----------------- README for disassembly scripts ---------------
------- These include 'get_disassembly_Monday_minifiles.py'
-------               'get_nextweek_Wednesday_minifiles.py'
------- The supporting functions are found in 'selection_funcs_v010.py'
----- by Björn Vessman (Bjorn.Vessman@unil.ch)
-v.01.0 on 2019-08-05, basic form of each script
-          2019-08-12, added functions to create a new data file for 'next' week and modify it with new CFU, COD
-          2019-08-26, Minifiles version for the Monday, Wednesday scripts.
-          2019-10-04, Method updates
+All code is written by Björn Vessman (Bjorn.Vessman@unil.ch).
+This project is described in more detail in our preprint [Arias-Sánchez et al., 2023](https://www.biorxiv.org/content/10.1101/2023.07.27.550627v1.abstract).

 ## Table of contents
  - What are these files?